MehmetMusabeyoglu/E-Commerce-Back-End/README.md

 ## Description

- This application has a back-end server for e-commerce site.
+This application is the back-end server for an e-commerce site.
 Back-end part was created with Express.js, sequelize, and MySQL database.
-It allows to user to get all data by categories, tags, and products.
+It allows the user to get all data by categories, tags, and products.
 It also allows getting a single item by its id.
 Users can delete, update, or create items for each route.

 ## Usage Demonstration Link